 How to Make Cold Brew Coffee in a French PressCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

-We talk a lot about hot brew methods here at Roasty Coffee, but did you know you can brew your coffee cold without hot water?
+We talk a lot about hot brewing methods here at Roasty Coffee, but did you know you can brew your coffee cold without hot water?

-If you have never made cold brew coffee in a French Press before, then we suggest you continue reading to learn exactly how to do it so you can enjoy a nice cold cup of coffee brewed using one of the easiest coffee brewing methods available.
+If you have never made cold brew coffee in a french press before, then we suggest you continue reading to learn exactly how to do it so you can satisfy your next coffee craving with a cold cup of joe.

 What Is Cold Brew Coffee?

-Cold Brew Coffee refers to the method of steeping coffee grounds in water that is cold or at room temperature for an extended period of time.
-This should not be confused with iced coffee, which is usually brewed hot and then poured over ice.
-Although sometimes cold brew coffee can also be served as iced coffee.
+Cold brew coffee refers to the method of steeping coffee grounds in water that is cold or at room temperature for an extended period of time.
+Though cold brew coffee can be served over ice, it shouldn’t be mistaken for iced coffee.
+This is because iced coffee is usually brewed hot and then poured over ice–whereas cold brew is coffee brewed at colder temperatures and is more concentrated, flavorful, and stronger than regular old iced coffee.

 Why Make Cold Brew Coffee?

-- It is a great way to use up older coffee that might taste stale if brewed hot.
+- It’s a great way to use up older coffee that might taste stale if brewed hot.

 How to Cold Brew Coffee in a French Press

-Now let’s get started with our first cold brew coffee in a French Press.
-The process is pretty straightforward and honestly is easy compared to some hot brew methods out there.
+Now let’s get started with our first cold brew coffee in a french press.
+The process is pretty straightforward, and honestly is super easy in comparison to other hot brewing methods.

 1. Grab What You Need